 Ipratropium, an anticholinergic, is effective in acute COPD exacerbations and should be given concurrently or alternating with beta-agonists.
 Dosage is 0.25 to 0.5 mg by nebulizer or 2 to 4 inhalations (17 to 18 mcg of drug delivered per puff) by metered-dose inhaler every 4 to 6 hours.
 Ipratropium generally provides bronchodilating effect similar to that of usual recommended doses of beta-agonists.

 The role of the longer-acting anticholinergic drugs in treating acute exacerbations has not been defined.

 Antibiotics are recommended for exacerbations in patients with purulent sputum.
 Some physicians give antibiotics empirically for change in sputum color or for nonspecific chest x-ray abnormalities.
 Routine cultures and Gram stains are not necessary before treatment unless an unusual or resistant organism is suspected (eg, in hospitalized, institutionalized, or immunosuppressed patients).
 Drugs directed against oral flora are indicated.
-Examples of antibiotics that are effective and inexpensive are
+Examples of antibiotics that are effective are

 Patients can be taught to recognize a change in sputum from normal to purulent as a sign of impending exacerbation and to start a 10- to 14-day course of antibiotic therapy.
 Long-term antibiotic prophylaxis is recommended only for patients with underlying structural changes in the lung, such as bronchiectasis or infected bullae.
 In patients with frequent exacerbations, long-term macrolide use reduces exacerbation frequency but may have adverse effects.